 - Ride responsibly for your safety and that of those around you!

-- Riders under the age of 17 must be accompanied by a responsible adult.
+- Riders 18 and under must be accompanied by a responsible adult.

 Rules of the Road